Zion Williamson: 2021–22 season: Surgery and year absence

-2022–23 season: Contract extension
+2022–23 season: Contract extension and season-ending injury

-On July 6, 2022, Williamson signed a 5-year rookie extension with the New Orleans Pelicans worth $193 million guaranteed, increasing to $231 million if he makes an All-NBA team in the 2022–2023 season.
+On July 6, 2022, Williamson signed a five-year rookie extension with the New Orleans Pelicans worth $193 million guaranteed, increasing to $231 million if he made an All-NBA team in the 2022–2023 season.
 Williamson made his return from injury on October 4, 2022, putting up 13 points, four rebounds, one assist, and one steal in a 129–125 preseason win over the Chicago Bulls.

 On October 19, Williamson made his regular season return, putting up 25 points, nine rebounds, three assists, and four steals in a 130–108 win over the Brooklyn Nets.
 On December 2, Williamson scored 30 points and matched career highs with 15 rebounds and eight assists in an 117–99 win over the San Antonio Spurs.
 On December 9, Zion put up a then season-high 35 points, along with seven rebounds, four steals, and one block in a 126–117 win against the Phoenix Suns.
 A final dunk he made in the last seconds of the game caused an altercation between the Pelicans and Suns.
 On December 12, Williamson was named the NBA Western Conference Player of the Week for Week 8 (December 5–11), his first NBA Player of the Week award.
 He led New Orleans to an undefeated 3–0 week with averages of 33.0 points and 8.3 rebounds on 70.4% shooting from the field.
 On December 28, Williamson put up a career-high 43 points in a 119–118 win over the Minnesota Timberwolves.
-Williamson was sidelined on January 2, 2023 with a hamstring injury.
+Williamson was sidelined on January 2, 2023, with a hamstring injury.
 At first, team officials were hopeful that he would be ready to return by the end of January.
-On February 13, team officials indicated that Williamson would miss multiple weeks after the All-Star break.
 On January 26, 2023, Williamson was selected for his second NBA All-Star appearance.
 However, due to his unavailability, Williamson was replaced by Anthony Edwards.
+On February 13, team officials indicated that Williamson would miss multiple weeks after the All-Star break.
+Subsequently, team officials confirmed in early April that Williamson would miss the remainder of the regular season.
+Subsequently, Williamson sat out the Pelicans appearance in their play-in game against the Oklahoma City Thunder, which New Orleans lost, ending their season.

+2023–24 season: Return from injury

+On November 29, 2023, Williamson recorded 33 points on 11-of-12 shooting from the field, 11-of-12 from the free throw line along with eight rebounds, six assists, and three steals in a 124–114 win over the Philadelphia 76ers.

+On February 2, 2024, Williamson put up 33 points, eight rebounds, and a game-winning layup in a 114–113 win over the San Antonio Spurs.
+On April 16, Williamson in his first play-in appearance scored 40 points, grabbed 11 rebounds and dished out 5 assists in a 110–106 loss against the Los Angeles Lakers.
+His NBA postseason debut was cut short by an injury in the final minutes of the game.